US Dollar Collapse Predictions: The Dollar is on its way out

-Now if other nations start to more aggressively sell US Treasuries (on a net basis) than ever before, this will increase the cost of borrowing for the US government which is already facing high levels of debt.
+Now if other nations start to more aggressively selling US Treasuries (on a net basis) than ever before, this will increase the cost of borrowing for the US government which is already facing high levels of debt.
 To keep interest rates low, the Federal Reserve would have to step in as a measure of last resort for buying these Treasuries.
-Otherwise with very high interest rates it risks bringing down the whole highly leveraged and indebted financial system.
+Otherwise, with very high interest rates it risks bringing down the whole highly leveraged and indebted financial system.

 US Dollar Collapse Predictions: Could the Chinese Yuan replace the Dollar?

-In 1944, during the Bretton Woods conference British economist John Maynard Keynes proposed BANCOR a new neutral reserve currency that would be used for settling international accounts.
+In 1944, during the Bretton Woods conference British economist, John Maynard Keynes proposed BANCOR a new neutral reserve currency that would be used for settling international accounts.
 However, the US overruled this proposal in favor of a system of fixed exchange rates using the U.S. dollar (which was a gold standard currency for central banks) as a reserve currency.

 The global reserve currency has been closely aligned with the overarching power in the world at that moment in history.
-China being a rising power sees itself as a Great Power (in its own mind at least) would be in the mind of many as “calling the shots” in what the next global currency would be.
-While in theory China would not mind having most of the world trade be conducted in yuan but given the Triffin dilemma that US faces today this would be an obstacle.
+China being a rising power sees itself as a Great Power (in its own mind at least) and would be in the mind of many as “calling the shots” in what the next global currency would be.
+While in theory, China would not mind having most of the world trade be conducted in yuan given the Triffin dilemma that the US faces today this would be an obstacle.

 China has benefitted from the dollar system (running up trade surpluses year after year) where they can have their exports cheaper due to dollar strength so they would not mind having the reserve currency as something other than their own currency.
-Even if China wanted to setup yuan as a default reserve currency the question is that would other states fully embrace it?
+Even if China wanted to set up the yuan as a default reserve currency the question is would other states fully embrace it?

 Today due to tensions with the West, Russia is forced into a friendship with China but they were not on the best of terms always including a military skirmish in 1969.
-Chinese from time to time bring up their territorial claims in Russian Far East including Vladivostok which they say were given up by China as part of unequal treaties during their “150 years of humiliation” with foreign powers and now they want it back.
-Many other Asian neighbors including India, Vietnam, South Korea, Japan etc. with which China has adversarial relations would also be wary of adopting a yuan-based reserve currency where they would be dependent of China to obtain yuan for their trading.
+Chinese from time to time bring up their territorial claims in the Russian Far East including Vladivostok which they say were given up by China as part of unequal treaties during their “150 years of humiliation” with foreign powers and now they want it back.
+Many other Asian neighbors including India, Vietnam, South Korea, Japan, etc. with which China has adversarial relations would also be wary of adopting a yuan-based reserve currency where they would be dependent on China to obtain yuan for their trading.

-US Dollar Collapse Predictions: Gold and Bitcoin to replace US Dollar?
+US Dollar Collapse Predictions: Gold and Bitcoin to Replace US Dollar?

 US Dollar Collapse Predictions: Epilogue

-Legendary investor and billionaire Stanley Druckenmiller in an interview last summer said that he does not expect dollar to be the reserve asset within 15 years.
-The 2020’s decade has been one of massive upheaval with all sorts of problems: pandemic, supply chain issues, massive central bank printing, inflation, geopolitical tensions, great power rivalry, war, commodity price shocks etc. Given the events of the past couple of years in this decade it would be hard to say what the future holds in terms of the next reserve currency be it Gold or Bitcoin or something else but it would not be surprising that the if the dollar does not have global reserve currency status by end of this decade.
+Legendary investor and billionaire Stanley Druckenmiller in an interview last summer said that he does not expect the dollar to be the reserve asset within 15 years.
+The 2020 decade has been one of massive upheaval with all sorts of problems: pandemic, supply chain issues, massive central bank printing, inflation, geopolitical tensions, great power rivalry, war, commodity price shocks, etc. Given the events of the past couple of years in this decade, it would be hard to say what the future holds in terms of the next reserve currency be it Gold or Bitcoin or something else but it would not be surprising that the if the dollar does not have global reserve currency status by end of this decade.

-Mohal Joshi on the Impact of Interest rate Increase on the US Stock Market
+Mohal Joshi on the Impact of Interest Rate Increase on the US Stock Market